smessie/AI-President/data/saves/README.md

 | 50         | 1             | 2            | 78, 260       | 2000            | 20      |

 ## 9
-### TODO: Rerun this training, we had wrong results before
 250 games with 20 rounds each.
 Epsilon = 20
 Living reward of -0.01, which means that for each agent the last move counts for 100% but a negative reward of -0.01 is deducted for each previous move.